-Preparing an outline helps you to organize your thoughts as to what you want and need to say.
+Preparing an outline helps you to organize your thoughts.

-Keeping your outline in mind rather than memorizing your speech word for word makes it easier for you to be flexible and conversational, not robotic.
+Keeping your outline in mind rather than memorizing a speech word-for-word makes it easier for you to be flexible and conversational, not robotic.

 You’ll find that a mental outline is good enough to remind you of the main thoughts that you want to share.

 Brandon Turner of Bigger Pockets suggests, “a great elevator pitch should contain 6 elements: